IBM/multi-tenancy/documentation/getting-started.md

 2. Configure your `Code Engine project names` for the two tenants

-In the [tenant-a.json](configuration/tenants/tenant-a.json) files you need to change the value for the IBM Cloud Container Registry Namespace name to something like `multi-tenancy-example-mypostfix`.
+In the [tenant-a.json](configuration/tenants/tenant-a.json) files you need to change the value for the `Code Engine project` to something like `multi-tenancy-example-mypostfix`.

 * `tenant-a.json`: `multi-tenancy-serverless-a-mypostfix`